The Twenty-cent Prexie

 In domestic postal use, a solo twenty-cent Prexie can be found paying postage and fees for a registered local letter with return receipt requested, as well as for a registered local letter with second step indemnity.
 Twenty cents was also the charge for a registered surface letter sent to a full rate UPU country from the beginning of the Prexie period until February 1, 1945.

-When twenty cents became the minimum registry fee in 1944 it became possible to find official mail sent free from outside Washington, D.C. with a solo twenty-cent Prexie paying the registry fee.
+When twenty cents became the minimum registry fee in 1944 it became possible to find otherwise free mail with a solo twenty-cent Prexie paying that fee.
 Similarly, when the special delivery fee became twenty cents in 1952, official mail sent free with special delivery could use a twenty-cent Prexie.
 Mail sent free with a COD fee incurred a fee of twenty cents for two different collection and indemnity levels from late 1944 to 1952.
 Other solo possibilities involved the small packet surface rate to UPU countries and some multiple rates.

 Various third and fourth class rates also could provide opportunities for a solo twenty-cent franking, particularly when using insurance or other services.